bradleyzhou/blog-deploy/README.md

 ### Frontend static files
 - The frontend static files are built by `npm build` in [blog-frontend repo](https://github.com/bradleyzhou/blog-frontend).
 - The build will output a `dist` directory, which is renamed `frontend` and moved to current directory.
-- The `frontend` directory is mapped into `blognginx` image in `docker-compose.yml`.
+- The contents in `nginx/frontend` directory are copied into `blognginx` image at `/var/www` when building the image.
-- Relavant configs are in `nginx/nginx.conf`, also mapped into `blognginx` image.
+- Relavant configs are in `nginx/nginx.conf`, also built into `blognginx` image.
-- When `blognginx` image runs, it will find the correct image and static files.

 ### Database
 - Uses [`postgres` Docker image](https://hub.docker.com/_/postgres/), configured in `docker-compose.yml`.